-For this to happen, you’d need native or third-party solutions.
-I’ll show you how to sync statuses and custom fields between GitHub and Salesforce using Exalate
+For this to happen, you need a third-party integration solution.
+In this post, I’ll show you how to sync statuses and custom fields between GitHub and Salesforce using Exalate.

-Status and Custom Field Update: GitHub to Salesforce Use Case
+Status and Custom Field Sync: GitHub to Salesforce Use Case

-You can create a custom field in your Salesforce case to reflect data from a GitHub issue.
-These custom fields will reflect values from GitHub default fields.
+You can create custom fields in your Salesforce case that reflect data from a GitHub issue.
+These custom fields pull values from GitHub default fields and display them directly inside Salesforce.

-For this illustration, we want to fetch the ID and Status of a GitHub issue and make them appear in custom text fields on Salesforce.
-We’ll also discuss how to change the status of the Salesforce case based on the status of the GitHub issue.
+For this use case, we want to fetch the ID and status of a GitHub issue and have them appear in custom text fields on a Salesforce case.
+We’ll also walk through how to automatically change the Salesforce case status based on the GitHub issue status.

 Here are the requirements and challenges: